facephi/sdk-mobile-documentation/android_versioned_docs/version-2.3.X/Video_Id_Component.md

 #### 5.1.12. speechText

 Text to be spoken by the user during the recording of the video.

+#### 5.1.13. ocrValidations

+Dictionary with the OCR validations to be performed.
+The keys are the fields to be validated and the values are instances of OcrValidationValue.

+OcrValidationValue has the following fields:

+- value: The value to be validated.
+- tolerance: The tolerance level for the validation.
+  - STRICT: Strict validation.
+  - LOW_TOLERANCE: Low tolerance validation.
+  - MEDIUM_TOLERANCE: Medium tolerance validation.
+  - HIGH_TOLERANCE: High tolerance validation.
+- validationType: The type of validation to be performed.
+  - OPTIONAL: Optional validation.
+  - REQUIRED: Required validation.

+#### 5.1.14. ocrMaxWarnings

+Maximum number of warnings allowed in the OCR validation.

+#### 5.1.15. maxRetries

+Maximum number of retries allowed for the OCR validation.
+3 is the default value.

 ---